James Hirshfield: Early career

 He was appointed a cadet in the U. S. Coast Guard Academy in July 1922, graduating on 17 October 1924 as an Ensign.
-Out of the Academy, he served nearly nine years of sea duty before being assigned to a shore station.
+Out of the academy, he served nearly nine years of sea duty before being assigned to a shore station.
 With the Destroyer Force of New London, he served on the Cummings, Henley, Wilkes, Downes, Fanning, and Cassin.
-From 1930-31 he served on the cutter Tallapoosa and as executive officer on the Destroyer George E. Badger.
+From 1930 to 1931 he served on the cutter Tallapoosa and as executive officer on the Destroyer George E. Badger.
 In 1932, upon her commissioning, he assumed command of Hermes on Atlantic Patrol Duty.
-He went to the Academy in 1934 as an instructor.
+He went to the academy in 1934 as an instructor.
 While there until 1937, he began attending law classes during summer breaks.
 Upon transfer to Headquarters at Washington, D.C., he attended George Washington University Law School.
 He received a Bachelor of Law Degree in 1939 and was admitted to the District of Columbia Bar in 1940.
 LCDR Hirshfield served as commanding officer of the USCGC Onondaga (WPG-79) at Astoria, Oregon, the Maritime Training Ship City of Chattanooga, and then the USCGC Campbell (WPG-32).